fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/time-marker.md

 ## Configure Time Markers

-You can configure data markers using the following attributes:
+You can configure time markers using the following attributes:

 * Use the `label` attribute to define the label for the time marker.